jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 For example,
 place the first finger on the 2nd string, 1st fret, the note C, and consider that fret 0 in the interval table above.
-Every row in the table describes the corresponding fret down the 2nd string.
+Every row in the table describes the matching fret down the 2nd string.

 The table gives the corresponding note of a C chromatic scale for reference, and the short and long names commonly used for those scale degrees.